sipgate-io/sipgateio-personalaccesstoken-node/README.md

 ```
 **Note**: Basic Auth requires the credentials to be Base64-encoded.

+> If OAuth should be used for `Authorization` instead of Basic Auth we do not suply the auth object in the request options.
+Instead we set the authorization header to `Bearer` followed by a space and the access token: ```Authorization: `Bearer ${accessToken}`,```.
+For an example application interacting with the sipgate API using OAuth see our [sipgate.io Node.js OAuth example](https://github.com/sipgate-io/sipgateio-oauth-node).

 We use axios for request generation and execution.
 The request URL consists of the base url defined above and the endpoint `/account`.
 This example prints the response body to the console.